skip to content

 const formData = new FormData();

-formData.append("file", encryptedFile, encryptedFile.name)
+formData.append("file", encryptedFile, encryptedFile.name);

 const res = await fetch("/api/files", {